 - Dual or Quadruple nozzle bodies.
 A similar approach to the dual boom is available from Arag (Seletron), Hypro (Duo React), and a host of European manufacturers.
 These systems utilize a single boom (no duplicate boom is required) and direct the flow through one of any two or four (Arag Seletron only) nozzles, or two nozzles simultaneously.
 Individual nozzle section control is also possible with this approach.
 Similar pressure fluctuations as with a dual boom would be experienced, requiring careful selection of nozzle flow rates to avoid large pressure jumps.
 The same system can also be used to manually change from one nozzle to another as conditions require.

 - Pulse Width Modulation.
 PWM utilizes conventional plumbing: a single boom line and a single nozzle at each location.
 Liquid flow rate through each nozzle is managed via an intermittent, brief shutoff of the nozzle flow activated by an electric solenoid that replaces the spring-loaded check valve.
-Typical systems pulse at 10 Hz (the solenoid shuts off the nozzle 10 times per second), and the duration of the nozzle in the “on” position is called the duty cycle (DC) or pulse width.
+Typical systems pulse at 10 or 15 Hz (the solenoid shuts off the nozzle 10 or 15 times per second), but some pulse at 50 and even 100 Hz.
+The duration of the nozzle in the “on” position is called the duty cycle (DC) or pulse width.
 100% DC means the nozzle is fully on, and 20% DC means the solenoid is open only 20% of the time, resulting in the nozzle flowing at approximately 20% of its capacity.
 The ability to control the duty cycle is referred to as pulse width modulation.